All investor lists > PE firms

 • Buyout funds want control.
 They typically acquire a majority stake in profitable, stable companies.
 If you’re considering selling the business or spinning out a non-core asset, they might be your people.

 • Growth equity funds are the most startup-friendly.
-They’ll invest minority capital into high-growth companies that are already generating revenue, often in later-stage Series B+ rounds.
+They’ll invest minority capital into high-growth up starts that are already generating revenue, often in later-stage Series B+ rounds.
 Think expansion, not idea-stage.

 • Distressed funds specialize in turnarounds.
 If your company is in financial trouble but still has strong fundamentals, they may step in with capital + operational guidance to get things back on track.